How to Grind Your Coffee — A Guide for the Home Coffee Brewer

 How to grind coffee for Espresso

-If you are using this grind, we recommend that you opt for smaller quantities and more frequent purchases to ensure the best flavour from your brews.
-The ideal shelf life for ground espresso is 7-10 days if your coffee is stored in an airtight container; after which the flavour dulls and you may have to adjust your dose and brew ratio for a good result.
+We recommend opting for smaller quantities and more frequent purchases to ensure the best flavour from your brews.
+The ideal shelf life for ground espresso is 7-10 days (if your coffee is stored in an airtight container), after which you may have to adjust your dose and brew ratio for a good result.

 How to grind coffee for Filter and Pour Over

-Whether you’re brewing with a V60 or a Kalita Wave filter, this method requires a grind that is finer than sand but slightly coarser than espresso (think table salt).
+Pour over requires a grind that is finer than sand but coarser than espresso (think table salt).
 If your coffee is coming out consistently thin or weak, try a finer grind; if your brew is consistently bitter, or brothy, try a coarser approach.

 How to grind coffee for AeroPress